 The squatter must possess the land exclusively.
 This means that the trespasser cannot share possession with other tenants, other squatters, the owner, or strangers.

-The squatter must reside on the property for the entire 7 years required for an adverse possession claim in Washington.
+The squatter must reside on the property for the entire 10 years or 7 years (with color of title and paid property taxes) for an adverse possession claim in Washington.
 They cannot leave for weeks or months, return later, and then claim the time they were absent as part of their continuous possession period.
 The time the squatter resides on the property must be uninterrupted.

-However, if the landlord is legally disabled (either they are underage, imprisoned, or legally incompetent), they have additional time to gain control over their property and prevent adverse possession claims.
+However, if the landlord is legally disabled (either they are under the age of 18, imprisoned, in the military, or legally incompetent), they have additional time to gain control over their property and prevent adverse possession claims.
+This is called “tolling” and means that the possessory period cannot begin until the disability is lifted.
 In this case, they have 3 years after their disability is lifted (either they come of age, regain competency, or are released from prison) to prevent an adverse possession claim.

 Color of Title

 You have probably come across the term ‘color of title’ during your research into squatter’s rights.
 Color of title simply means that the ownership of the property is not ‘regular’.
 The owner is missing one or more of the correct legal documents, memorials, or registrations.